wazuh/wazuh-documentation/source/getting-started/use_cases/intrusion_detection.rst

 Intrusion detection
 ===================

 Wazuh owns a highly effective array of tools to perform intrusion detection within user's systems.
-This set of tools include :ref:`File Integrity monitoring (FIM) <file_integrity>`, :ref:`Log data analysis <log_analysis>`, :ref:`Rootkits detection <rootkits_detection>`, and :ref:`System inventory <system_inventory>` which are useful to identify suspicious anomalies within files, processes, and ports.
+This set of tools include :ref:`File Integrity Monitoring (FIM) <file_integrity>`, :ref:`Log data analysis <log_analysis>`, :ref:`rootkits detection <rootkits_detection>`, and :ref:`system inventory <system_inventory>` which are useful to identify suspicious anomalies within files, processes, and ports.

 Intrusion detection is sometimes called anomaly detection and refers to finding unexpected patterns that differ from the expected behavior of a system.
 Within intrusion detection, users can find a set of relevant techniques to guarantee higher levels of security.

 Some of these essential anomaly detection techniques are the following:

-- Scan files created, deleted, or modified in the monitored directories
+- Scanning files created, deleted, or modified in the monitored directories
 - Log collection, log analysis, and alert creation
-- Check unusual files and permissions
+- Checking unusual files and permissions
-- Monitor running processes
+- Monitoring running processes
-- Verify hidden ports
+- Verifying hidden ports